iykon/Twitter-POS-Tagger/README.md

 This function returns a floating number specifying the emission probability of the given ***word*** and ***tag***.
 ####guess the most probable tag
 	e.mostprob()
 It happens in Hidden Markov Model that at some points in a sentence, all possible tags score 0.
-One enhacement is to tag this position as the most probable label among all possible labels, which could improve the result to some degree.
+One enhancement is to tag this position as the most probable label among all possible labels, which could improve the result to some degree.

 ####MLE predictor:
 With the emission probability, one way to predict labels of a given corpus is to use Maximal Likelihood, that is, to find out the most probable tag for the word under emission probability.